wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 1.41 =
+* Bug Fix: Weight was not updating properly
+* Added variables to make temporarily changing the slug a bit easier
+* Removed the small gallery image overlay from the PrettyPhoto lightbox.
+It looks smoother now.
+* See [Release Notes](http://www.foxy-shop.com/2011/03/version-1-4-1-maintenance-release/) for more details

 = 1.4 =
 * New Feature: Improved Product Image Support with Dedicated Bar